Mjeru/Shelter/README.md

 # Shelter
 SPA

-To star the project thith webpack-dev-server use next npm command:
+To starе the project thith webpack-dev-server use next npm commands:

 >npm install